 The project team is potentially your largest group of stakeholders.
 In your communications plan, you might group them by their roles and have different messages for business analysts and developers, for example.

 Project teams have a different viewpoint on the project's performance than leadership or sponsors, who may see the work as being done for them.
 It's team members that do the work — the project output directly reflects on them.
 And team morale is important.
-So, communicating down to your teams well is essential.
+So, communicating to your delivery teams well is essential.

 People communicate differently.
 And they think differently.
 Frame your message and style of delivery to suit your audiences – learn to speak their language, and you'll find they quite simply understand you better.